siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into <output stream>
 ```

-Keywords such as `and`, `or`, or `not` can used to illustrate the logical relationship same as in **Logical Patterns**.
+Keywords such as `and`, `or`, or `not` can be used to illustrate the logical relationship, similar to how it is done in **Logical Patterns**.

 **Example**

-Following Siddhi App notifies the state when a regulator event is immediately followed by both the temperature and humidity events.
+This Siddhi application notifies the state when a regulator event is immediately followed by both temperature and humidity events.

 ```sql
 define stream TempStream(deviceID long, temp double);